samdsherman/freudianantelopes/README.md

-# Project Name
+# Pheed

-> Pithy project description
+> Create custom groups to follow your favorite people on Twitter and Instagram in one place!

 ## Team